 3) The Crusades weren’t just Christianity vs Islam battles

 Although we see the Crusades as a struggle between Christians and Muslims, they in fact involved clashes with other communities as well; especially the Jews and Pagans.
 In fact, during the People’s Crusade, the crusaders massacred numerous Jewish communities.
 And the event subsequently earned the name Rhineland Massacre.The tragic event serves as a somber reminder of the violence and religious intolerance that permeated some aspects of the Crusades.

 4) An interesting fact about the origin of the word ‘Crusades’

 The word ‘Crusades’, wasn’t used when the wars first started.
-They were simply military expeditions that were sanctioned by the church.
-They were given their current meaning in the late 18th century.
+Sanctioned by the church, the Crusades were simply military expeditions.
+They got their current meaning in the late 18th century.
 The root of the word goes back to the 16th-century French word croisade, which essentially means ‘marked with the cross’.